Services

 A feature that allows users to ask questions about their data in natural language.

-Power BI Pricing and Licenses
+Power BI Pricing and Licences

 Power BI offers both free and paid license options.